Messages for Different Demographics

 • COVID-19 vaccines have been studied in clinical trials with large and diverse groups of people of various ages, races, and ethnicities.

-• Focus on making decisions that are best for you and your family, following fact-based, trusted information about vaccine safety and efficacy, including links to trusted sources of information (e.g., CDC, WHO, academic institutions).
+• Focus on making decisions that are best for you and your family, following fact-based, trusted information about vaccine safety and efficacy, including links to trusted sources of information.

-• Messaging from medical experts and community health providers are the most trusted sources for Hispanics/Latinos.
-Hispanic/Latinos may also be more receptive to messages from their inner circle such as neighbors, their mayor, and people they follow on social media
+• Messaging from medical experts and community health providers is the most trusted source for Hispanics/Latinos.
+Hispanics/Latinos may also be more receptive to messages from their inner circle, such as neighbors, their mayor, and people they follow on social media.

 • Older adults may be more motivated to reduce their own risk for severe illness or death.